Nokkyuu/Fantastic_trains_and_when_to_find_them/README.md

 1) API:<br> Folder contains scripts for written to handle the different DB APIs
 2) Data:
     - fromAPI: contains .csv files created using the DB API
-    - so_me: data from social media messages regarding DB from Kaggle
     - train_stops: trainstop data from Kaggle
 3) EDA: <br>Contains notebooks regarding the exploratory data analysis part of the different datasets
     - [Comparison regarding the station categories](EDA/01_data_collecting_comparison.ipynb)